JunRong19/MeepyBot/README.md

 ### 2. Set your OpenAI API key

-Open chatbot.py and set your OpenAI API key.
+Open src/chatbot.py and set your OpenAI API key.

-> The bot currently uses an OpenAI model.
+> The bot currently uses OpenAI models.
 You may modify it if needed.

 <img width="308" height="71" alt="image" src="https://github.com/user-attachments/assets/2e0c0a58-660f-4141-a450-0dc7fcb85884" />